Senior Project Manager - Technology - Counter Terrorism Policing HQ

 Location: West Brompton

-To deliver effective technology to CTP, you will lead a team and bring consensus to what needs to be achieved to resolve business challenges of mid to high complexity.
-You’ll need to be comfortable working across all stages of the technology lifecycle and with everything from the cloud and infrastructure to apps and mobility.
+• Leadership of a team to bring consensus to what needs to be achieved to resolve business challenges within mid to high complexity project(s).
+The Senior Project Manager needs to be comfortable working across the all stages of the technology lifecycle and able to work within multiple disciplines of technology (e.g. cloud, applications, infrastructure, mobility)

 Experience: